MetPX/sarracenia/docs/Reference/sr3.1.rst

 to *False* (or *off*).
 This reduces overhead forty-fold in some measured cases.

-files that are more than nodupe_fileAgeMaximum are ignored.
-However, this can be modified to any specified time limit in the configurations by using the option *nodupe_fileAgeMaximum <duration>*.
+files that are more than nodupe_fileAgeMax are ignored.
+However, this can be modified to any specified time limit in the configurations by using the option *nodupe_fileAgeMax <duration>*.
 By default in components other than poll, it is disabled by being set to zero (0).
 As it is a duration option, units are in seconds by default, but minutes, hours, days, and weeks, are available.
-In the poll component, nodupe_fileAgeMaximum defaults to 30 days.
+In the poll component, nodupe_fileAgeMax defaults to 30 days.

 POSTING SPECIFICATIONS